zmazk123/iff-gde/README.md

 Now we need to spin up [DuckDB UI](https://duckdb.org/docs/stable/operations_manual/duckdb_docker) so that we can query the database.

-3) Run `docker run --rm -it -v "./duckdb_data:/workspace" -w /workspace --net host duckdb/duckdb`
+4) Run (make sure you are in the project folder /iff-gde): `docker run --rm -it -v "./duckdb_data:/workspace" -w /workspace --net host duckdb/duckdb`

-4) In container we have duckdb CLI and run: `ATTACH '/workspace/dev.duckdb';`
+5) In container we have duckdb CLI and run: `ATTACH '/workspace/dev.duckdb';`

 5) In container duckdb CLI run: `CALL start_ui();`